Ontario Highway 400: Route description

-While Highway 400 was originally known as the Toronto–Barrie Highway, the route has been extended well beyond Barrie to north of Parry Sound, and is projected to reach its eventual terminus in Sudbury in the 2020s.
+While Highway 400 was originally known as the "Toronto–Barrie Highway", the route has been extended well beyond Barrie to north of Parry Sound, and is projected to reach its eventual terminus in Sudbury in the 2020s.

-As of 2012, the length of the highway is 226.0 km, with an additional 152 km planned.
+As of 2012, the length of the highway is 226.0 km, with an additional 152 km section planned.

 Highway 400 begins at the Maple Leaf Drive overpass in Toronto, south of Highway 401.
-South of that, the route continues as the municipal Black Creek Drive, an arterial road or limited controlled-access expressway with at-grade intersections, originally planned as a southern extension of Highway 400.
+South of that, the route continues as the municipal Black Creek Drive, an arterial road or limited controlled-access expressway with at-grade intersections, originally planned as a southern extension of the highway.
 Alongside the expansion of Highway 401, Highway 400 had been completed to Jane Street in 1966, but a proposed southern extension of the freeway to the Gardiner Expressway faced opposition that also caused the truncation of Allen Road, so it was instead built as the scaled-back Black Creek Drive which opened in 1982 as a four-lane expressway with at-grade intersections.
-South of Highway 401, all on-ramps to the southbound lanes of Highway 400 are signed as Black Creek Drive (without reference to Highway 400) even though Black Creek Drive does not start until Maple Leaf Drive.
+South of Highway 401, all on-ramps to the southbound lanes of Highway 400 are signed as Black Creek Drive (without reference to Highway 400), even though Black Creek Drive does not start until Maple Leaf Drive.